-National Pastry Day marks the celebration of beloved baked goods on Monday, and people across the U.S. are participating in the event.
+National Milk Chocolate Day 2014 arrived on Monday and people across the U.S. are celebrating the sweet treat.

 The holiday arrives each year on July 28 – just weeks after National Chocolate Lovers Day takes place on July 7.
 However, National Milk Chocolate Day honors the specific flavor of chocolate that is made from solid chocolate blended with milk on the form of milk powder, liquid milk or condensed milk.
 The special chocolate is different from other common chocolates such as dark and white chocolate since it contains 25 percent or less cocoa.